 Bananas don’t contain any significant amount of iron.
-However, banana-based foods, like banana flour, bread, chips, and even pie, can help us meet our daily needs of iron.
+However, banana-based foods, like banana bread and banana chips, can help us meet our daily needs of iron.
 They provide up to 6% of the DV per serving.

 How much iron do we need?

 Men need only 8 mg of iron, while women of reproductive age need at least 18 mg of iron a day.
 Pregnant women have much higher iron needs, though.

 Actually, raw banana is a poor dietary source of iron.
 It contains only 0.26 mg of iron per 100g.
 A medium banana contains only 0.3 mg of iron, while a large banana contains up to 0.4 mg of iron.
 Hence, we can’t depend on bananas to meet our daily needs of iron.
 A banana can provide only 2% of the recommended daily intake.

 On the contrary, dehydrated banana and banana chips are excellent dietary sources of iron.
 They have 1.15 mg and 1.25 mg of iron per 100g, respectively.
 Just a small serving of 1 oz of banana chips provides 2% of the Daily Value (DV).

 Banana bread is an excellent dietary source of iron as well.
 It has 1.4 mg of iron per 100g.
 Just a slice of banana bread provides 0.84 mg of iron, or almost 5% of the DV.

 Banana pie is also a good dietary source of iron.
 It has 1.04 mg of iron per 100g.
 A piece of banana pie contains 1.5 mg of iron, or 8% of the DV.
 On the contrary, banana pudding contains negligible amounts of iron.

 However, you should prefer consuming raw bananas.
 They have a great nutritional value.
 Banana is an excellent dietary source of potassium, fiber, resistant starch, and sugars.
 It even contains moderate amounts of vitamin C!